BlockchainCourseNTU/hello-dapp/warmup.md

 Explore inside the intuitive MetaMask wallet, and try to accomplish the following by clicking around:

-- Switch to a different network (e.g. switch to Rinkeby testnet).
+- Switch to a different network (e.g. switch to Kovan testnet).
 - Create a new account.
 - Change your account name/alias from "Account X" to something you prefer.
 - Copy paste your public address (e.g. `0x5238...a1CD`).